SmartMeshFoundation/Photon/docs/glossary.md

 - `MediatedTransfer`: A mediated transfer is a hashlocked transfer between an initiator and a target propagated through nodes in the network.
 - `hashlock`: A hashlock is the hashed secret that accompanies a locked message: `sha3(secret)`
 - `lock expiration`: The lock expiration is the highest block_number until which the transfer can be settled.
-- `initiator`: In a mediated transfer the initiator of the transfer is the smartraiden node which starts the transfer
+- `initiator`: In a mediated transfer the initiator of the transfer is the photon node which starts the transfer
-- `target`: In a mediated transfer the target is the smartraiden node for which the transfer sent by the initiator is intended
+- `target`: In a mediated transfer the target is the photon node for which the transfer sent by the initiator is intended
 - `SecretRequest`: The secret request message is sent by the target of a mediated transfer to its initiator in order to request the secret to unlock the transfer.
 - `RevealSecret`: The reveal secret message is sent to a node that is known to have an interest to learn the secret.
 - `unlock message`: The unlock message is a message used for synchronization between mediated transfer participants.
-- `secret`: The preimage, what we call the secret in smartraiden, is 32 bytes  keccak hash ends up being the hashlock.
+- `secret`: The preimage, what we call the secret in photon, is 32 bytes  keccak hash ends up being the hashlock.
 - `reveal timeout`: The number of blocks in a channel allowed for learning about a secret being reveal through the blockchain and acting on it.
 - `SecretRequest`: The secret request message is sent by the target of a mediated transfer to its initiator in order to request the secret to unlock the transfer.